Compare Electricity Plans

 Subscribe to receive our free weekly energy newsletter

-With almost 20 different electricity providers in South Australia, you won’t be surprised to discover that there are plenty of options to consider.
+With almost 20 different electricity providers now operating in South Australia, you won’t be surprised to discover that there are plenty of options to consider.
 In their most basic form, energy plans fall into two categories – those with variables rates and those with fixed rates.

 While some electricity providers offer specific incentives in an effort to get you to sign up, most simply rely on attention-grabbing discounts to stand out from the crowd.
 It’s common to find electricity plans boasting discounts of more than 20% off, but it’s important not to automatically assume that the biggest discounts will mean the biggest savings.
-There are a few things you’ll need to know to get a good deal, including:
+There are a few things you will need to know to get a good deal, including:

 Whatever type of discount you decide is best for you, make sure you can meet the conditions.
 Failure to meet the conditions will result in much higher prices, and you may also be charged a fee.